hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_account.html.markdown

 * `database` - (Optional) A `database` block as defined below.
 Changing this forces a new resource to be created.

+* `tables_to_restore` - (Optional) A list of specific tables available for restore.
+Changing this forces a new resource to be created.

 ---

 A `database` block supports the following: